 The Commission meets on a monthly basis with day-to-day operations managed by its staff, which consists of an executive director and 14 professional personnel based at the Commission office in Westhampton Beach, New York.
 A copy of the Commission's Public Meeting Guidelines can be obtained from our online document library by selecting the category "Commission".

-To obtain a copy of Commission meeting minutes visit our online document library and select the category "Commission Minutes" and visit the online event calendar for meeting information.
+To obtain a copy of Commission meeting minutes visit our online document library and select the category "Commission Meeting Minutes" and visit the online event calendar for meeting information.